 The square behind the Mercado Central, where most of the casualties died, is named Plaza de 25 Mayo and there are commemorative plaques there.
 Many of the dead were buried in a common grave at the Cementerio Municipal on the outskirts of Alicante.

-The Republican authorities did build underground shelters which could protect at least a proportion of Alicante’s population.
+The Republican authorities did build underground shelters to protect at least a proportion of Alicante’s population.
 More than 90 of them were constructed across the city.

 The visit is an eerie experience, especially when the lights flicker off and the unsettlingly realistic sound effects of an air raid are played over a speaker.

 The shelter in nearby Plaza de Dr. Balmis is much smaller, housing up to 250 people.
-It was privately built and was slightly more comfortable; most people inside got to sit down and it at least had electric lighting.
+It was privately built and more comfortable.
+Most people inside got to sit down and it at least had electric lighting.

 Anti aircraft batteries

-And for more on the civil war in and around Alicante, take a look at these posts:
+For more on the Civil War in Alicante, try these posts: